MyceliasCoin/loan-data-kaggle/README.md

 ---WILL REPLACE TEXT BELOW---

-Data is acquired by running JSON-RPC calls from a full Bitcoin Core node.
+Data is acquired by running JSON-RPC calls from a full Bitcoin Core node...

 Run `./json-rpc-pase-all-blocks.sh` in `/src/bash` directory to deserialize Bitcoin block data into JSON and write into dedicated AWS S3 bucket.
 This must be run from a full Bitcoin Core node with transaction indexing enabled (see [here](https://www.buildblockchain.tech/blog/btc-node-developers-guide) for setup instructions)